We live in such a beautiful part of the world but that doesn’t stop me from wanting to show Lucas different places and

 Once you have arrived at your destination, use public transport rather than private taxi’s.
 If you are hiring a car, don’t just get the one from the airport where prices are significantly hiked up.
 Research other ways to hire a car, for example cheapest way to hire a car in France is from one of the supermarkets.
 For another trip I am planning, I have hired a car from a car dealership further away from the airport, the car is a lot cheaper than the airport and there is a free shuttle bus to it, allowing me to still travel on a budget.

 Travel to cheaper destinations

 This is going to vary depending on where you live but don’t go to all the places that are popular and prices are high.
 Go where the cheap flights or car journey take you and enjoy investigating new places that aren’t full of tourists.
 You’ll be surprised where you can get on a budget, it’s possible to find cheap tropical islands and adventurous getaways without spending a fortune.

 Convert your currency wisely

 We use TransferWise to convert out currency.
 It is a borderless bank account that you get a debit card with.
-They use the real time exchange rate like you’ll find on independent source is like Google, XE, and Yahoo Finance.
+They use the real-time exchange rate as you’ll find on independent source is like Google, XE, and Yahoo Finance.
 (Their fees are as low as 0.35%.)
 You can hold and manage money in more than 50 currencies.
 This lets you avoid exchange rate movements and prep for future transfers.